ray-project/ray/doc/source/ray-air/examples/index.rst

 Tabular Data
 ------------
-- :doc:`Tabular Data Training with Keras </ray-air/examples/tfx_tabular_train_to_serve>`: How to use Ray AIR to train a Keras model on tabular data and serve it.
+- :doc:`/ray-air/examples/tfx_tabular_train_to_serve`: How to use Ray AIR to train a Keras model on tabular data and serve it.

 Text/NLP
 --------